hhudson/mailchimp_plsql_api/README.md

     ) from dual;

 ```
 If you get the error 'ORA-29024: Certificate validation failure', it must be because you have not imported the certificate chain referenced above to your linked oracle wallet.
-For greater details on how I configured my Oracle Wallet :
+See my notes on [how I configured my Oracle Wallet](docs/Create_oracle_wallet.md).

 If you get the error 'ORA-24263: Certificate of the remote server does not match the target address.', it must mean that you are on a 12.2 database (or higher) and you need to add a parameter to your request:
 ```